traez/traez/README.md

 - 🔭 Welcome to my GitHub profile.
 - 🌱 From a background in Sales, I’m attempting a transition to Tech (A career in Web Development {Front End} to be particular).
-- 👯 I've been learning to code from a plethora of resources.
-Of which my most noticaeble works can be seen in the link below:
+- 👯 I've been learning to code from a plethora of resources, with interesting results.
+- 👀 My most noticaeble works can be seen in the link below:
   - ⚡ [**JavaScript project soutions**](https://github.com/stars/traez/lists/javascript-project-soutions)
 - 💬 If you'd like to reach me, please feel free to send me a DM on twitter [**@trae_z**](https://twitter.com/trae_z)